hpc4cmb/toast/docs/install.rst

 User Installation
 --------------------------

 If you are using TOAST to build simulation and analysis workflows, including mixing built-in functionality with your own custom tools, then you can use of these methods to get started.
-If you want to hack on the TOAST package itself, see the section on Developer Installation.
+If you want to hack on the TOAST package itself, see the section :ref:`devinstall`.

 Conda Packages
 ~~~~~~~~~~~~~~~~~~~~~~

 The easiest way to install TOAST and all of its optional dependencies is to use the conda package manager.
 The conda-forge ecosystem allows us to create packages that are built consistently with all their dependencies.
-We recommend following the setup guidelines used by conda-forge:  https://conda-forge.org/docs/user/introduction.html#how-can-i-install-packages-from-conda-forge , specifically:
+We recommend following the `setup guidelines used by conda-forge <https://conda-forge.org/docs/user/introduction.html#how-can-i-install-packages-from-conda-forge>`_, specifically:

     1. Install a "miniconda" base system (not the full Anaconda distribution).